jgoppert/local_agent/README.md

 only network service needed.
 The current server has one inference slot, so multiple clients share its capacity.

-If your project is on a third machine, SSH into that machine and invoke `chat.sh --host gpu-box` there.
+If your project is on a third machine, Mosh into that machine and invoke `chat.sh --host gpu-box` there.
 Tools then act on that third machine's files.

 ### OpenCode